 “Tree of Life” the Theme song to her EP “BasSick” is not for the frivolous mind.
 Here Iniffa appeals to the inner consciousness of us all.
-She encourages us to rise above petty-hate, bigotry and anti-
+She encourages us to rise above petty hate, bigotry, and anti-

 Semitism and embrace the universe because we all feed on the Tree of Life.

 On carefully listening to Iniffa’s lyrics of “Tree of Life” you’ll find out that she wants to spread peace, truth, joy, and harmony to all people.
-Not driven by material gain her “trod” is spiritually lead, firmly based in an African identity.
+Not driven by material gain her “trod” is spiritually led, firmly based in an African identity.
 Her appearance, character, and personality are in “sync.”
 A tall order in this trivial society.
 Stepp’n or Roll’n this Empress is moving upwards.